Dr. Celia Ann Evans

 Year Started at Paul Smith’s: 2001

-I also collaborate with Dr. Dan Kelting and Corey Laxson of the Adirondack Watershed Institute on the response of invasive and native aquatic plants to desiccation during transport and water temperature in a changing climate.
+I have also collaborated with the Adirondack Watershed Institute on the response of invasive and native aquatic plants to desiccation during transport and water temperature in a changing climate.
 All of this work is performed with the help of our wonderful students.